Too Complex for One Person

 - It creates a strong dependency on one or a few individuals

 In the past, in less complex internal and external environments, with fewer data passing through an organization, organizations didn’t have the pitfalls that exist today – such as the two bullet points above.
-Which leads me to say:
+This leads me to say:

 Traditional Understanding of SMS No Longer Applies